Skip to main content

 In addition to improving service reliability, coping with more data and delivering system performance, CUA also wanted to create the ability to recall and interrogate data to comply with new banking requirements.

-Following a closed tender process with the incumbent IBM, Hitachi Data Systems successfully responded to CUA's brief with the most credible platform and future roadmap.
-Offering to create a joint solutions roadmap, Hitachi Data Systems was able to provide a longer term infrastructure strategy in line with CUA's business aims.
+Following a closed tender process with the incumbent IBM, Hitachi Vantara (formerly known as Hitachi Data Systems) successfully responded to CUA's brief with the most credible platform and future roadmap.
+Offering to create a joint solutions roadmap, Hitachi Vantara was able to provide a longer term infrastructure strategy in line with CUA's business aims.

-Hitachi Data Systems "hit all the right notes in terms of technology capability, but the differentiator was the partnership approach.
+Hitachi Vantara (formerly known as Hitachi Data Systems) "hit all the right notes in terms of technology capability, but the differentiator was the partnership approach.
 While other solutions didn't meet the mark, the engagement and responsiveness from Hitachi exceeded our expectations.

 Karin Muller, head of infrastructure services at CUA